Skip to main content Skip to footer

 Check the adviser you've chosen

 Anyone offering advice or financial services should be authorised by the Financial Conduct Authority (FCA) to give pension or investment advice.
-You should also check they’re on the Financial Services Register.
+You should check they’re on the Financial Services Register.

 You can write to the Financial Conduct Authority at: